Liouville type theorems and Hessian estimates for special Lagrangian equations: Mean value inequality on special Lagrangian graphs

 By a standard argument (see Lemma 3.5 in \cite{D1} for instance), we have a Neumann-Poincar$\mathrm{\acute{e}}$ inequality on exterior balls as follows. \begin{lemma}

 for all function $f\in W^{1,1}(M\cap\mathbf{B}_{\k r})$, where $\bar{f}_{r}=\f1{\mathcal{H}^{n}(M\cap\mathbf{B}_{r})}\int_{M\cap\mathbf{B}_{r}}f$. \end{lemma}

-Let $\De_M$ denote the Laplacian of $M$ with the induced metric from $\R^n\times\R^n$.
 Using \eqref{Sob}\eqref{MVIsub}\eqref{NP}, we can get the mean value inequality for superharmonic functions on $M$ as follows. \begin{theorem} Let $M$ be the special Lagrangian graph defined previously in this section and $\k$ be the constant in \eqref{DEFk}.
 Suppose that $\phi$ is a positive function satisfying $\De_M\phi\le \be\phi$ on $M$ for some constant $\be>0$.
 Then $\phi$ satisfies mean value inequality as follows:

 for any $\r\in(0,R/2]$, where $\de_n\in(0,1]$ is a constant depending on $n$, and $c_{\k,\be\r^2}$ is a positive constant depending only on $n,\k,\be\r^2$. \end{theorem} The proof uses the famous De Giorgi-Nash-Moser iteration (refer \cite{D1}).
 For self-containment and figuring out the constant $c_{\k,\be\r^2}$, we shall give the detailed proof of Theorem \ref{MVIsuper} here.
 If the reader is quite familiar with it, one can skip the proof.